 For this assignment series you must implement GPac controllers for Pac-Man.
 You are provided with an implementation of GPac with proper score calculation, spawn mechanics, game-over identification, and world file generation (called a game log in the code).
 In theory, the fitness of a controller is its expected performance for an arbitrary game instance (i.e., its performance averaged over all game instances).
 However, as it is computationally infeasible to evaluate a controller over all possible game instances, for the purpose of this assignment it will be sufficient to play a single game instance to completion to estimate fitness.
 Your code needs to be compatible with the provided GPac implementation and adhere to the specifications of the individual assignments in this series.
-Your submission should also compile and execute within the base Conda Linux environment as prescribed in the environment setup assignment.
-If you require a package not present in that base environment, please contact a TA for approval.
-In all assignments that contain Jupyter notebooks: those notebooks must be completed and submitted with results from running the full notebook.

 The GP controllers must be implemented as follows: for each valid action and the corresponding new state from executing the action, apply the state evaluator encoded in the GP tree, returning the valid action with the best state evaluation.
 The terminal nodes consist of sensor inputs and floating point constants.
 The function nodes consists of mathematical operators which take as input floating point numbers and provide as output floating point numbers as well.
-You need to implement at minimum four sensor inputs, where the target location specifically refers to the grid cell where the controller's unit is moving to this turn, namely: (1) the Manhattan distance between the target location and the nearest Ghost, (2) the Manhattan distance between the target location and the nearest pill, (3) the number of walls immediately adjacent to the target location, and (4) the Manhattan distance between the target location and the fruit.
+You need to implement at minimum four sensor inputs, where the target location specifically refers to the grid cell where the controller's unit is moving to this turn, namely: (1) the Manhattan distance between the target location and the nearest Ghost, (2) the Manhattan distance between the target location and the nearest grill, (3) the number of walls immediately adjacent to the target location, and (4) the Manhattan distance between the target location and the fruit.
 Note: When considering a move in which a pill or the fruit is consumed, immediately increasing the Pac-Man to pill or fruit distance input may lead your controllers to think that the new state is worse than the state prior to eating the fruit.
 You need to implement at minimum five mathematical operators, namely: (1) addition, (2) subtraction, (3) multiplication, (4) division, and (5) rand(a,b) which returns uniform randomly a number between a and b.

 The highest-score-game-sequence all-time-step world file is a file in the previously specified World File Format containing a sequence of world states at every time step of typically the best run of your experiment (i.e., the run with the global best fitness).
-In 2a & 2b the solution file should contain the best Pac-Man controller found, in 2c the solution files should contain the best Pac-Man controller and map found respectively.
+In 2a & 2b the solution file should contain the best Pac-Man controller found, in 2c the solution files should contain the best Pac-Man and Ghost controllers found respectively.